bbc/datalab.rocks/README.md

+## machine learning at the BBC
+The developments in Machine Learning will go ahead, whether we join in it or not, and it is one of the great adventures of all time, and no organisation which expects to be a leader in the media industry can expect to stay behind.

+Those who came before us made certain that this organisation rode the first waves of the broadcasting revolutions: the first waves of radio, the first waves of television, and the first wave of online news; and this generation does not intend to founder in the backwash of the coming age of Machine Learning.
+We mean to be a part of it--we mean to lead it.
+For the eyes of the world now look into online media, and we have vowed that we shall not see it governed by private commercial interests alone, but also under a banner of true public service.

+Yet the vows of this organisation can only be fulfilled if this organisation is first, and, therefore, we intend to be first.
+In short, our leadership in the broadcasting industry and in technology, our hopes to put public interests first, our obligations under our charter and in our editorial guidelines, all require us to make this effort, to solve these mysteries, to solve them for the good of all people, and to become one of the world's leading Machine Learning organisation.

+We set sail on this new sea because there is new knowledge to be gained, and new rights to be won, and they must be won and used for the progress of all people.
+For machine learning, like broadcasting and all technology, has no conscience of its own.
+Whether it will become a force for good or ill depends on people, and only if the BBC occupies a position of pre-eminence can we help decide whether this new ocean will be a sea of truth and democratisation or a new terrifying theatre of disinformation and manipulation.

+Shamelessly plagiarized from John F. Kennedy Moon Speech - Rice Stadium (https://er.jsc.nasa.gov/seh/ricetalk.htm)

 ## about datalab

 BBC audiences expect the best content to be available to them in a single place, personalised to their preferences and interests.
 At the moment this is difficult for us to achieve, since our content and audience data is distributed across systems that are hard to connect.
 We're also missing metadata about lots of our programmes, which makes them difficult to discover.
 We're currently unable to properly engage the next generation of TV license fee payers, many of whom already have less affinity with the BBC than the rest of the UK population.